-As Pennsylvania car accident lawyers, our clients often tell us about their personal struggles while we work with them.
-We listen as clients talk about physical aches and pains, trouble at work, trouble finding work, and other costs that are common after a serious collision.
+Car accidents have far-reaching consequences.
+Survivors deal with months of physical aches and pains, trouble at work, trouble finding work, and other costs that are common after a serious car collision.

-We wrote this blog because there are healthy ways to cope with your nightmares.
+There are a variety of healthy ways that can help you cope with your nightmares.
 Here are a few:

 #1: Record Your Dreams & Nightmares